hackclub/blot/docs/TOOLKIT.md

 t.interpolate(tValue)
 ```

-To render a turtle use `drawTurtles` it is variadic (can take multiple turtles as arguments).
+To render a turtle use `drawTurtles`, it takes a list of turtles to draw.

 ```js
 drawTurtles([ turtles ])